Marcel Brillouin: Life

 Born in Saint-Martin-lès-Melle, Deux-Sèvres, France, his father Louis Georges Brillouin was a painter who moved to Paris when Marcel was a boy.
 There he attended the Lycée Condorcet.
 The Brillouin family returned to Saint-Martin-lès-Melle during the Franco-Prussian War of 1870 to escape the fighting.
 There he spent time teaching himself from his maternal grandfather's philosophy books.

 After the war, he returned to Paris and entered the École normale supérieure in 1874 and graduated in 1878.
 He became a physics assistant to Éleuthère Mascart (his future father-in-law) at the Collège de France, while at the same time working for his doctorate in mathematics and physics, which he was awarded in 1881.
 The topic of his doctoral thesis was on differential equations for inductances in electrical circuits (Intégration des équations différentielles auxquelles conduit l'étude des phénomènes d'induction dans les circuits dérivé).
-He independently rediscovered some equations that we found earlier by Hermann von Helmholtz in 1851.
+He independently rediscovered some equations that were found earlier by Hermann von Helmholtz in 1851.